Createdd/Writing/2018/articles/ConceptRegression.md

 ### Create and test the model

 The most common technique to for evaluating the model is called "ordinary least squares".

 Basically, the formula tries to use the slope and the intercept of the regression equation to measure the relationship between the 2 variables and minimize the distance from further dependent variables.

+Test the model with a null hypothesis measuring if there is a relationship between the variables.
+If the null hypothesis equals zero and can't be rejected, there is no